HoiDam/Markdown_OSCP/Learning Modules/23-AD-LateralMovement.md

   4. Copy the 2 files to kali (ntds.dit.bak & system.bak)
   5. Use Kali : ``` impacket-secretsdump -ntds ntds.dit.bak -system system.bak LOCAL ```
   6. (Optional) Can use pass the hash to get shell

+# How distinguish NLTM vs Kerberos service?
+1. Use tools like Mimikatz to dump the cached credentials and look for Kerberos tickets.
+2. Check the type of tickets being used when accessing a service.
+For example, if you see TGTs (Ticket Granting Tickets) or TGSs (Ticket Granting Services), it indicates Kerberos authentication.
+3. if you have NTLM hashes and are accessing services using NTLM authentication, it's likely that NTLM is being used.